 The Irish civil registration system was introduced in April 1845 but was initially restricted to non-Catholic marriages.
 Births, deaths and Catholic marriages were not included at this time.

-Only in January 1864 did it become obligatory to register ALL births, marriages and deaths with the local authorities.
+Only in January 1864 did it become obligatory to register ALL births, ALL marriages and ALL deaths with the local authorities.

-Local register offices were organised into Superintendent Registrar Districts (SRDs) and had responsibility for sending their registers to the General Register Office (GRO) in Dublin.
-Indexes of these registers were then compiled in Dublin either quarterly or annually (depending on the year) on receipt of registers from all the Superintendent Registrar Districts (SRDs) across Ireland.
+Local register offices were organised into Superintendent Registrar Districts (SRDs), who had to create copies of their registers and send them to the General Register Office (GRO) in Dublin.
+Indexes were then compiled in Dublin either quarterly or annually (depending on the year) on receipt of registers from all the Superintendent Registrar Districts (SRDs) across Ireland.

 From 1922, details of births, marriages and deaths that took place in SRDs in the six counties of Northern Ireland were sent to the General Register Office of Northern Ireland (GRONI) for indexing, while registers for the remaining 26 counties continued to be sent to GRO Dublin (until 2005 when the GRO moved to Roscommon).